-For comparison, the equivalent figure to Fig. 7(a) for the arable zone experiment is Fig. 7(b).
-263 Here, the consequence of increased soil moisture is largely confined to the north of the MD as 264 expected, where a very weak anticyclone is established over the cold high associated with the 265 wetter ground; although the effect is weaker than in the trough zone experiment, there is still an 266 appreciable increase in the strength of the zonal circulation in the north quadrant of the MD.
-There 267 is little change to the precipitation, except for a slight increase in the north over the increased 268 soil moisture and a reduction in the west.
-On reflection, we should expect little difference to 269 the large-scale structure of the MD, but the strongest contrast is likely to be meridional given 270 the nature of our perturbation; therefore, we now consider some latitude-height cross-sections 271 for the 500%-minus-1% difference composites.
-These are given for potential vorticity, relative 272 humidity, and temperature in Fig. 8.
-It is clear (and unsurprising) that the effect of changing 273 arable zone soil moisture is felt substantially less by the MD than changing trough zone soil 274 moisture, since the arable zone soil moisture perturbation is some distance from the MD core.
-275 The most prominent effect of wetting the soil there is to set up a wet, cool boundary layer; this, 276 in turn, acts to vertically extend the warm core of the MD while slightly reducing moisture in the 277 upper troposphere.
-Computation of mean CAPE (not shown) for each sub-experiment suggests a 278 slight increase around the centre with increasing soil moisture.
-There is no real evidence of this 279 apparent strengthening, however, in the precipitation or lower-tropospheric wind fields - the only appreciable increase in magnitude is of the 700 hPa PV maximum.
+For comparison, the equivalent figure to Fig. 7a for the arable zone experiment is Fig. 7b.
+Here, the consequence of increased soil moisture is largely confined to the north of the MD as expected, where a very weak anticyclone is established over the cold high associated with the wetter ground; although the effect is weaker than in the trough zone experiment, there is still an appreciable increase in the strength of the zonal circulation in the north quadrant of the MD.
+There is little change to the precipitation, except for a slight increase in the north over the increased soil moisture and a reduction in the west.
+On reflection, we should expect little difference to the large-scale structure of the MD, but the strongest contrast is likely to be meridional given the nature of our perturbation; therefore, we now consider some latitude-height cross sections for the 500%-minus-1% difference composites.
+These are given for potential vorticity, relative humidity, and temperature in Fig. 8.
+It is clear (and unsurprising) that the effect of changing arable zone soil moisture is felt substantially less by the MD than changing trough zone soil moisture, since the arable zone soil moisture perturbation is some distance from the MD core.
+The most prominent effect of wetting the soil there is to set up a wet, cool boundary layer; this, in turn, acts to vertically extend the warm core of the MD while slightly reducing moisture in the upper troposphere.
+Computation of mean CAPE (not shown) for each subexperiment suggests a slight increase around the center with increasing soil moisture.
+There is no real evidence of this apparent strengthening, however, in the precipitation or lower-tropospheric wind fields; the only appreciable increase in magnitude is of the 700-hPa PV maximum.

-It is also important to consider how varying soil moisture affects MDs as a function of their 282 lifetime.
-For example, one would suppose the impact to be quite minimal while most of the MD 283 is over the ocean.
-To test this, we can explore how selected fields from the trough experiment 284 ensemble sets vary as a function of depression lifetime (simply a normalised time axis: 0% is the 285 time of MD genesis, 100% is the time of MD lysis) - this is given for four fields in Fig. 9, in 286 which the colours red, yellow, green, and blue represent fractional changes to trough soil moisture 287 of 1%, 80%, 120%, and 500% respectively.
-Each field is computed over a box of side length 288 250 km centred on the MD centre.
-The topmost field in the figure is maximum CAPE found in 289 the quadrant of the aforementioned box that contains the next track point of the MD.
-There is a 290 marked region (roughly 40-70% through the MD lifetime) where the average maximum CAPE 291 in all sub-experiments is significantly higher than during the rest of the lifetime, and it is in this 292 region that a change in soil moisture has the strongest effect, with the extreme sub-experiments' 293 ensemble members almost having zero overlap.
-We also note that here, as well as in the other 294 fields, predictability is rapidly lost (i.e. the ensemble spread significantly widens) once the MD 295 starts to dissipate, and further that in this regime the effect of varying soil moisture becomes 296 negligible.
-In this particular instance, it is also true that during the spin-up phase of the MD, there 297 is no obvious correlation between increased soil moisture and enhanced CAPE.
-The reader's eye 298 may be drawn to this phase in particular both for its low CAPE and the fact that it continues to 299 drop in all cases before it hits land.
-Inspection of contemporaneous reanalyses suggests that this 300 system existed as a tropical low for a few days in the head of the Bay of Bengal (eroding CAPE), 301 and - as can be seen from Fig. 5 - remained there for a little longer thereafter (eroding it further, as seen in Fig. 9).
+It is also important to consider how varying soil moisture affects MDs as a function of their lifetime.
+For example, one would suppose the impact to be quite minimal while most of the MD is over the ocean.
+To test this, we can explore how selected fields from the trough experiment ensemble sets vary as a function of depression lifetime (simply a normalized time axis: 0% is the time of MD genesis, and 100% is the time of MD lysis)-this is given for four fields in Fig. 9, in which the colors red, yellow, green, and blue represent fractional changes to trough soil moisture of 1%, 80%, 120%, and 500%, respectively.
+Each field is computed over a box of side length 250 km centered on the MD center.
+The topmost field in the figure is maximum CAPE found in the quadrant of the aforementioned box that contains the next track point of the MD.
+There is a marked region (roughly 40%-70% through the MD lifetime) where the average maximum CAPE in all subexperiments is significantly higher than during the rest of the lifetime, and it is in this region that a change in soil moisture has the strongest effect, with the extreme subexperiments' ensemble members almost having zero overlap.
+We also note that here, as well as in the other fields, predictability is rapidly lost (i.e., the ensemble spread significantly widens) once the MD starts to dissipate, and